 But the centre of the pond only accentuated Hubert's gloom.
 He started to believe it was his fate to be sad and alone.
 He began to revel in his loneliness.
-He felt he was in the nave of the world, in the sweetest spot.
+He imagined he was in the pure centre of the world, in the sweetest spot.
+Alone in the nave of his cathedral.
 As close to nirvana as one could be.
 Just one step from nothingness.

 Eventually, Hubert stopped eating.
-He was just hanging there, motionless in the middle of his pond.
+He was just hanging there, suspended and motionless in the middle of his pond.

 The people of the house could see that Hubert was diminishing.
-They feared Hubert might die soon.
+They feared he might die soon.
 But they had no idea what more they could do.

 In the house there lived big people and a little girl.
 The child loved the fish a lot.
 One Sunday, at breakfast, the girl proclaimed: "I think that Hubert is sad because he's in the middle of the pond!"
-The big people smiled the way big people smile when a cute little child says something obvious, and they continued eating their boiled eggs and toasts.
-Only when it came to coffee, one of them pensively realized there might actually be something to the idea.
-"Just imagine the pond had no centre — could the fish then go and sulk there?"
+The big people smiled the way big people smile when a cute little child says something obvious, and they continued eating their boiled eggs and toast.
+Only when it came to coffee, one of them pensively uttered there might actually be something to the idea.
+"Imagine, just for the sake of argument, that the pond would have no centre — could the fish then go and sulk there?"

-The people of the house consulted a gardening firm and a week later Hubert noticed a huge shadow hanging right above his head.
-There was something big there in the outer space, it was looming ever closer, and that frightened him a lot.
-With a jerk of his weary fins Hubert escaped from the centre of the pond and hid in the water plants at the perimeter.
-Then there was a booming noise and a lot of waves, and the water became opaque due to mud.
+The people of the house consulted a gardening firm and a week later Hubert observed a huge shadow hanging right above his head.
+Although out of his element, it was looming ever closer and bigger, and that frightened him a lot.
+With an instinctive jerk of his weary fins Hubert abandoned the centre of the pond and hid in the water plants at the perimeter.
+Then there was a booming noise and a lot of waves, and the water became opaque with mud.

 The task had been accomplished.
-The water was punctured by a sizeable rock where the nave used to be.
-It was a kind of an island, really.
+Just where the nave used to be, the pond's surface was punctured by a sizeable rock.
+It had become a kind of an island, really.

-Long after the last ripple died down and the mud sedimented, Hubert hesitantly came out of hiding and decided to head right back to the middle of the pond.
-Only this time he could not find it.
+Long after the last ripple had died and the mud had sedimented out, Hubert hesitantly came out of hiding and decided to head back to the middle of the pond.
+Only this time he could not find it so easily.
 He expected it right behind a corner but it was not there, so he swam and swam, along endless shores.
-When he got tired, he ate some, and then he searched further.
+When he got tired, he ate, and then he searched further.

-And the people of the house are happy to see Hubert swimming a lot again.
+And the people of the house are happy to see Hubert swimming again.
 He has a good appetite and looks very healthy.

 I first heard this little fable from Tony Judge at the time we worked together at the Union of International Associations in Brussels.
 He told it as a short amusing story with a touch of philosophy.
 I only reworked it into a longer piece.